-The term "party" is defined in the Commission's Rules.
-In most investigations, an authorized applicant must be a representative of an interested party, including petitioners, other domestic producers, importers (purchasers from importers do not meet the definition of an interested party), foreign producers of the articles subject to investigation, or the government of the country in which the articles subject to investigation are produced.
+The term "party" is defined in the Commission's rules.
+10 In most investigations, an authorized applicant must be a representative of petitioners, of other domestic producers, or of importers (not just purchasers from importers) or foreign producers of the articles subject to investigation, or the government of the country in which the articles subject to investigation are produced.

-The person must not be involved in competitive decision making for an interested party which is a party to the investigation.
+3. The person must not be involved in competitive decision making for an interested party which is a party to the investigation.